arokettu/torrent-file/docs/fields.rst

 .. versionchanged:: 3.0 ``DateTimeImmutable`` is returned instead of ``int``

-Optional info about the creator.
+Optional info about the creation date.
 ``DateTimeImmutable``.

 .. code-block:: php